What is Canadian Spousal Sponsorship?

 “Needed help with my immigration status in April 2015.
 No one wanted to take my case since they believed it was difficult or impossible to gain status because of a criminal matter I was facing back then.
 I was frustrated and crying but Sunny said he’ll help as much as they can to stay in Canada.

 After submitting the spousal sponsorship, I was very concerned if I will get an open work permit (OWP) while waiting for my permanent residence approval.
 My criminal matter was fixed with a discharge and a month after I got my OWP valid for 2 years.
 I am very happy with the result and I’m now applying for PR approval.

 If not for my visa source, I might not have status in Canada.
 They really know what they are doing, and what I really like the best is every time I have questions they are very happy to answer.
 Once I get my PR, I will hire my visa source again for my parents So that they could come visit me here in Canada.
 Thank You so much Sunny, Sonia and Mandeep!
 I will be forever thankful for everything!”
-By: Sam M.
+5 out of 5 » Rating by: Sam M.

 “I have researched and used several different Visa lawyers trying to help my spouse immigrate to Canada - this place was the best.
 Sunny from MyVisaSource was extremely knowledgeable and accessible throughout the entire process.
 He was very honest and understanding, even if it's not the answer we wanted to hear it was best to know the truth about our situation and associated costs.
 Highly recommend them to anyone trying to figure out immigration.”
 5 out of 5 » Rating by: Casey W.

 “I first contacted My Visa Source after visiting their official website, seeing all highly educated information on the work they do, high success rates, awards they have received and testimonies of bringing a loved one here to Canada I felt at ease.
 What sold me was when I got into contact with Meera Freiwat, case manager of My Visa Source.